karx/karx.github.io/SmartBike/Specs/README.md

 ## Database/Server Design

-This section should describe the design of the database or data hosting environment.
-The database is the repository where all of the data utilized by the system resides.
-It is important that the design achieves interoperability between the user-facing portion of the system and the background data.
-This section should describe how the database is designed/configured to achieve this.
-Depending on the complexity of the system, diagrams showing the database design and/or the relationship between the database and the user interface may be helpful.
-It is also possible that this section references another document(s) which may contain more detailed technical data.
+> This section should describe the design of the database or data hosting environment.

 ## Hardware and Software Detailed Design
 > This portion of the system design document should describe the design of the hardware and software in more detailed terms.
-In the event that the system utilizes the existing design of the hardware or software, it may not be necessary to restate the existing design in detailed terms.
-Again, like many other sections, the contents of this section may depend upon the complexity of the system design.
-The more complex, generally the more explanation and detail is required to communicate the design.
-Systems with a high level of complexity may require diagrams and/or conceptual illustrations to more easily convey understanding.

 ### Hardware: